evdclick/enaca/README.md

 In 2019 not any progress.

 In 2020 reading about python and data mining.
 Organizing my files.
 In 27th december 2020, created this github in order to have a clear definition about what I need to create and hope to make this useful and organized.
+In the same date also published a brief link about github location for testing purpose.